emily-yu/league-player-classifier/README.md

 For an extremely rather shoddy explanation of this work written at ungodly hours, please reference the following [paper](docs/league of legumes_  pros vs challenjour (1).pdf) or [presentation](docs/league of legumes_  pros vs challenjour.pptx).

+**league-player-classifier was created under Riot Games' "[Legal Jibber Jabber](https://www.riotgames.com/en/legal)" policy using assets owned by Riot Games.
+Riot Games does not endorse or sponsor this project.**

 ## Usage

 Install all requirements from `requirements.txt` using `pip install requirements.txt`.